 The History of Antarctic Exploration

-Discover and learn more about the incredible stories of Antarctic exploration in the 20th century with our interactive map.
+Discover and learn more about the incredible stories of Antarctic exploration in the 20th century.

 It was the ancient Greeks who first came up with the idea of Antarctica.
 They knew about the Arctic – named Arktos – The Bear, from the constellation the great bear, and decided that in order to balance the world there should be a similar cold southern land mass that was the same but the opposite “Ant - Arktos” - opposite The Bear.

 Finding the Fabled Frozen Continent

 It’s 1820, and the race to find the elusive southern continent is on.
 But who will be the first to discover it?
 What follows is a story of human endeavour, tenacity, determination, and the will to triumph where others failed.

 To truly tell the tale, we need to start earlier than 1820, going all the way back to ancient Greece.
 The Greek scholars were among the first to suggest that a sizeable southern continent could even exist.
 Aristotle stated that the symmetry of a sphere meant that the Earth’s northern region had to be balanced by an equal southern region.
 This theoretical land was given the vague name Antarktos, or ‘opposite Arktos’.

 Fast-forward to the age of European exploration of the globe in the 15th century.
 The imaginary land was widely printed in maps and labelled ‘Terra Australis Incognita’ - Unknown Southern Land.
 For a time, Antarctica continued to be dismissed as reality, even if the thought of it fired the imagination of many an explorer.
 But sure enough, fantasy would soon pass into fact.

 Crossing the Circle